Qumulo/docs/rest-api-guide/files/files_ref_info_acl.md

         \ - Attribute write access,\\n * `API_FILES_ACCESS_WRITE_EA` - Extended attribute\
         \ write access,\\n * `API_FILES_ACCESS_WRITE_GROUP` - Group write access\"\
         \n            }\n          }\n        }\n      }\n    }\n  }\n}"
+  get:
+    summary: Get file access control list (ACL).
+    parameters:
+    - name: ref
+      description: The file ID or the absolute path to the file system object.
+File IDs can be found in the id field of responses of APIs that return file attributes.
+        You must URL-encode the paths.
+The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
+      required: true
+    - name: snapshot
+      description: The snapshot ID that specifies the version of the filesystem to use.
+If not specified, use the head version.
+      required: false
     response_body:
       schema: "{\n  \"description\": \"api_files_acl_out\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"generated\": {\n      \"description\": \"Set\